BitcoinDesign/Guide/guide/getting-started/technology-primer.md

    layout = "float-right-desktop"
 %}

-To transfer bitcoin, the recipient needs to provide the sender with the destination of the payment.
-This is typically done in the recipient's wallet application by generating an address on the base layer or an invoice for Lightning payments.
-While base layer transactions are updating balances on the public ledger, Lightning invoices contain information for a payment to be routed through the network of payment channels.
+To transfer bitcoin, the recipient needs to provide the sender with the destination for the payment.
+On the base layer, this is typically done in the recipient's wallet application by generating and sharing an address.
+For Lightning payments, an invoice is used.
+While base layer transactions update balances on the public ledger, Lightning invoices contain information for a payment to be routed through the network of payment channels.

 </div>